 Here there is rhythm, always rhythm, and predictability.
 Seasons change emphatically and yet at a snails pace, melding imperceptibly into one another until -suddenly it seems – the baked earth becomes crisp with frost and the breeze once cool now bites as if blowing straight off alpine mountains.
 Everything turns brown as winter sets in – long, arduous, and cold.

-Ones gaze is better now turned indoors toward hearth alight, wool gliding through fingers, and copious cups of steaming sweet tea – a winter hibernation while one longs and waits for spring.
+Ones gaze is better now turned indoors toward hearth alight, wool gliding through fingers, and copious cups of steaming sweet tea.